florentLutz/FAST-OAD-CS23-HE/docs/documentation/models/lcc/models.rst

    </div>

-:math:`w` is the MTOW of the aircraft.
+:math:`w` is the MTOW of the aircraft in tons.

 Powertrain level cost